 In games where players exhibit bounded rationality rather than complete rationality, the players may lack the ability to perform an exhaustive search of their action sets, which is required to act in accordance with the maximum utility theorem \cite{aleskerov2007utility}.
 Under the bounded rationality assumption, players instead tend to settle for locally superior alternatives, rather than globally optimal ones.
 Such alternatives are often chosen based on incremental improvements or inclinations toward relatively better options \cite{simon1955behavioral}.
 In such scenarios, papers~\cite{pang2011nonconvex,pang2013joint} suggest studying a local Nash equilibrium and introduce the concept of {a quasi-Nash equilibrium, as a more general solution concept in games with non-convex players' cost functions.
-While a quasi-Nash equilibrium arises in non-convex games, a higher-order optimality conditions are typically required to distinguish between a quasi-Nash equilibrium and a local Nash equilibrium~\cite{pang2011nonconvex}.
+While a quasi-Nash equilibrium arises in non-convex games, higher-order optimality conditions are typically required to distinguish between a quasi-Nash equilibrium and a local Nash equilibrium~\cite{pang2011nonconvex}.
 The study~\cite{ratliff2013characterization} characterizes the local Nash equilibrium in games where each player cost function is locally convex with respect to the player's own decision variable.

-This current paper is building on some insights from our prior work reported in a conference paper \cite{NonMonotoneVI} and its extended version on arxiv \cite{2510.02724}, where sufficient conditions for the existence of solutions to an unconstrained VI$(\mathbb{R}^m,F)$ is investigated through the properties of the Jacobian $\nabla F(\cdot)$ and the natural mapping $F^{\rm nat}_K(\cdot)$.
+This paper builds on some insights from our prior work reported in a conference paper \cite{NonMonotoneVI} and its extended version on arxiv \cite{2510.02724}, where sufficient conditions for the existence of solutions to an unconstrained VI$(\mathbb{R}^m,F)$ was investigated through the properties of the Jacobian $\nabla F(\cdot)$ and the natural mapping $F^{\rm nat}_K(\cdot)$.
 Unlike our prior work in \cite{NonMonotoneVI}, \cite{2510.02724}, in this paper, we explore sufficient conditions for the existence of solutions to generic non-monotone VI$(K,F)$ problem and study the implications for the VIs arising from games.
-Aside from going beyond the unconstrained VIs, we relax some of the P properties of the VI mapping and the related P-matrix condition, which have often been used to ensure the existence of solutions for non-monotone VIs~\cite{facchinei2003finite,parise2019variational}.
+Aside from going beyond the unconstrained VIs, we relax the P-function property of the VI mapping and the related P-matrix condition, which have often been used to ensure the existence of solutions for non-monotone VIs~\cite{facchinei2003finite,parise2019variational}.